 The vast majority of us now live in states that either have cottage food laws or exemptions.
 So, unless you live in KS.
 ND, MT or RI, click on the link below:

-The following, below, applies if you live in Kansas, North Dakota, Montana and Rhode Island:
+The following, below, applies if you live in Kansas, North Dakota, Montana and Rhode Island;

 Food must be produced, processed, and held in a manner which prevents spoilage and contamination to keep it wholesome.
 Processing establishments must submit to unannounced inspections of the building and grounds.
 Unhealthy or ill persons must not be allowed to handle foods and pets are not allowed.
 For these reasons and others, home kitchens are not usually considered appropriate for processing purposes.
-In order to sell your homemade jams on a commercial basis, in most states, you'll need to have your kitchen meet commercial grade kitchen standards and pass a health department inspection, like a restaurant.
+In order to sell your homemade jams on a commercial basis, in most states, you will need to have your kitchen meet commercial grade kitchen standards and pass a health department inspection, like a restaurant.
 People who have done this tell me it can easily cost $50,000 to convert a home kitchen.

 I've heard that there are a handful of states that have small quantity exceptions and exceptions for church sales, etc., but I haven't see a comprehensive list.
 If you know where to find your state's webpage of rules for selling home canned goods, please send it to me, and I'll make a list here.